Nonprofits face a tough funding landscape. They hope better storytelling will bring more donations

 However, as they face an increasingly uncertain funding landscape, nonprofits are focusing more on storytelling in outreach to donors – both big and small – and raising production values for videos and podcasts.

-The foundation launched the production house Elevate Studios earlier this year to tell more of those stories, Jayaram Garcia said.
-“Nevertheless: The Women Changing the World,” Elevate Studios’ first series, has already generated more than 3 million views on YouTube and will debut its second season in the summer of 2026.
+The foundation launched the production house Elevate Studios earlier this year to tell more of those stories, Garcia Jayaram said.
+“Nevertheless: The Women Changing the World,” Elevate Studios’ first series, has already generated more than 3 million views on YouTube and will debut its second season in the fall of 2026.

 Philanthropic support of storytelling has been ongoing for decades, mostly through donors funding documentary projects.
 Open Society Foundations created the Soros Documentary Fund in 1996 before the Sundance Institute took it over in 2002, with the George Soros-backed nonprofit’s continued monetary support.
 The Ford Foundation formalized its funding plans in 2011, creating its JustFilms program that still supports 25-30 documentary films annually.
 Earlier this month, Firelight Media, a New York-based nonprofit supporting documentary filmmakers of color, launched the Firelight Fund, which will offer directors $50,000 grants for their projects.